cloudfoundry/routing-release/README.md

 Run the appropriate unit tests (see [Testing](#running-unit-and-integration-tests)).

-The `master` branch contains code that has been released.
+The `release` branch contains code that has been released.
 All development work happens on the `develop` branch.

 ### Get the code